-The UVC will produce and disseminate new research (books, journal articles, working papers) and analyze the evolution of complex and persistent violent conflicts in Africa and the Middle East through seminars and workshops on the following themes:
+The UVC produces and disseminates new research (books, journal articles, working papers) and analyzes the evolution of complex and persistent violent conflicts in Africa and the Middle East through seminars and workshops on the following themes:

 Theme 1: Evolution of Multidimensional Conflict and Interventions to End Them

 - The dynamics of a turbulent and globally integrated political marketplace driving violence, creating war economies, and making populations mutable and vulnerable to moral populist agendas and extremism;